fxfy0101/paper-replication/README.md

-# paper-replication
+# Paper Replication

-Paper, data, and code files for paper replication
+This repository keeps code and data files of paper replication assignments from microeconomic policy analysis.